 Each facility has a number of nonsecurity positions that should be considered in the model.
 The number of these nonsecurity positions can be either a fixed or variable number.
 The fixed positions are determined on a per facility basis and are independent on the number of inmates, the number of security posts or other factors.
-The variable positions can fluctuate, depending on other factors such as the number of inmates, the number of officers, etc. Generally, the fixed positions are determined and designed for the model on an as applicable basis.
+The variable positions can fluctuate, depending on other factors such as the number of inmates, the number of officers, etc. Generally, the fixed positions in the model will be the same from facility to facility, and the variable nonsecurity positions are determined and designed for the model on an as applicable basis.